SARS-CoV-2: Treatment and drug development

 Medical professionals treating a COVID-19 patient in critical condition in an intensive care unit in São Paulo in May 2020.

 Very few drugs are known to effectively inhibit SARS‑CoV‑2.
-Masitinib was found to inhibit SARS-CoV-2 main protease, showing a greater than 200-fold reduction in viral titers in the lungs and nose of mice, however it is not approved for the treatment of COVID-19 in humans.
-In December 2021, the United States granted emergency use authorization to Nirmatrelvir/ritonavir for the treatment of the virus; the European Union, United Kingdom, and Canada followed suit with full authorization soon after.
-One study found that Nirmatrelvir/ritonavir reduced the risk of hospitalization and death by 88%.
+Masitinib was found to inhibit SARS-CoV-2 main protease, showing a greater than 200-fold reduction in viral titres in the lungs and nose of mice, however it is not approved for the treatment of COVID-19 in humans.
+In December 2021, the United States granted emergency use authorisation to Nirmatrelvir/ritonavir for the treatment of the virus; the European Union, United Kingdom, and Canada followed suit with full authorisation soon after.
+One study found that Nirmatrelvir/ritonavir reduced the risk of hospitalisation and death by 88%.

 COVID Moonshot is an international collaborative open-science project started in March 2020 with the goal of developing an un-patented oral antiviral drug for treatment of SARS-CoV-2.

 Epidemiology

-Retrospective tests collected within the Chinese surveillance system revealed no clear indication of substantial unrecognized circulation of SARS‑CoV‑2 in Wuhan during the latter part of 2019.
+Retrospective tests collected within the Chinese surveillance system revealed no clear indication of substantial unrecognised circulation of SARS‑CoV‑2 in Wuhan during the latter part of 2019.

-A meta-analysis from November 2020 estimated the basic reproduction number ($R_0$) of the virus to be between 2.39 and 3.44.
+A meta-analysis from November 2020 estimated the basic reproduction number ($R_0$) of the wildtype virus to be between 2.39 and 3.44.
 This means each infection from the virus is expected to result in 2.39 to 3.44 new infections when no members of the community are immune and no preventive measures are taken.
 The reproduction number may be higher in densely populated conditions such as those found on cruise ships.
-Human behavior affects the R0 value and hence estimates of R0 differ between different countries, cultures, and social norms.
+Human behaviour affects the R0 value and hence estimates of R0 differ between different countries, cultures, and social norms.
 For instance, one study found relatively low R0 (~3.5) in Sweden, Belgium and the Netherlands, while Spain and the US had significantly higher R0 values (5.9 to 6.4, respectively).
+The R0 values for later variants were significantly higher, with the Omicron lineage exhibiting the highest R0 by far.
+The Omicron BA.1 variant had an estimated R0 of around ~9.5, while the Omicron BA.4 and BA.5 subvariants and later lineages were estimated by some studies to have an R0 reaching or even exceeding 20, which would give them an R0 exceeding that of the Measles virus.